MoulayeSDh/LegalDocRAG/Readme.md

 🔎 LegalDocRAG is running.
 Ask your legal questions.
 You:

+ **docs_dir:**  must be replaced it with your actual documents path for the fine-tuning

 💡 Example Use Cases

 🧾 Contract Analysis: “What clauses are missing from this NDA?”